Updating an Amazon EKS cluster Kubernetes version

 Before updating your control plane to a new Kubernetes version, make sure that the Kubernetes minor version of both the managed nodes and Fargate nodes in your cluster are the same as your control plane's version.
 For example, if your control plane is running version

-and one of your nodes is running version1.26
+and one of your nodes is running version1.28

-, then you must update your nodes to version1.27
+, then you must update your nodes to version1.29

-before updating your control plane to 1.28.
-We also recommend that you update your self-managed nodes to the same version as your control plane before updating the control plane.
-For more information, see Updating a managed node group and Self-managed node updates.
-If you have Fargate nodes with a minor version lower than the control plane version, first delete the Pod that's represented by the node.
+before updating your control plane to 1.30.
+We also recommend that you update your self-managed nodes and hybrid nodes to the same version as your control plane before updating the control plane.
+For more information, see Update a managed node group for your cluster, Update self-managed nodes for your cluster, and Upgrade hybrid nodes for your cluster.
+If you have Fargate nodes with a minor version lower than the control plane version, first delete the Pod that’s represented by the node.
 Then update your control plane.
 Any remaining Pods will update to the new version after you redeploy them. -

 -